-Net income as a percentage of total revenue was 38% for the three months ended March 31, 2020, up from 28% in the comparative period, due to lower stock-based compensation and a foreign exchange gain recorded in the current quarter (versus a foreign exchange loss in the comparative quarter), partially offset by lower revenue.
+Net income as a percentage of total revenue was 26% for the three months ended March 31, 2021, down from 38% in the prior year quarter, mainly due to lower revenue and a higher foreign exchange loss in the current quarter.

-Net income as a percentage of total revenue for the year ended March 31, 2020 was 31%, a slight increase from 30% in the previous fiscal year.
+Net income as a percentage of total revenue was 30% for the year ended March 31, 2021, consistent with 31% in the prior year.